lustre-labs/lustre/pages/guide/01-quickstart.md

 Believe it or not, we've seen a large part of what Lustre has to offer.
-From these core concepts you can build rich interactive applications that are robust and maintable.
+From these core concepts you can build rich interactive applications that are robust and maintainable.
 As your application grows you can introduce server-side rendering, hydration, components, and even interactive server components.

 Where to go from here depends on what you want to build and how you like to